maiamcc/contrasite/_posts/2024-05-02-programming-bkc-april24.markdown

 [^3]:  in its original form, Spring Beauty is another one of my favorite starting dances, because it also avoids chain+star progression, and the promenade primes dances for the courtesy turn of the chain immediately following.

-[^4]: presumably because of a. timing (rsr 1.5x is a tight figure), b. novelty (we're wayyy more used to a RSR 1x with a neighbor; when teaching, I have to _hammer home_ that it's 1.5x), and and c. disconnectedness—wayyy easier to mess up a RSR than an allemande, b/c you're not touching anyone and just floating in space
+[^4]: presumably because of a. timing (rsr 1.5x is a tight figure), b. novelty (we're wayyy more used to a RSR 1x with a neighbor; when teaching, I have to _hammer home_ that it's 1.5x), and c. disconnectedness—wayyy easier to mess up a RSR than an allemande, b/c you're not touching anyone and just floating in space

 [^5]: If things are really rough, Heartbeat Contra doesn't have a chain at all; I could call that second, and not teach the chain until the 4th dance, at which point I'd probably call Spring Beauty and bump everything else down a slot to end the half with Woven Waves.